dcos/dcos-docs/1.9/usage/pods/examples.md

 }
 ```

-This pod adds a health check that references the “web” endpoint; Mesos will execute an HTTP request against `http://<master-ip>:80/ping`. <!-- Validated.
-JSH 9/30/16 3:11pm -->
+This pod adds a health check that references the “web” endpoint; Mesos will execute an HTTP request against `http://<master-ip>:80/ping`.

 ```json
 {